Skinah/wled/README.md

-# WLed Binding
+# WLED Binding

 This openHAB binding allows you to auto discover and use LED strings from the WLED project found here:
 <https://github.com/Aircoookie/WLED>

+## Fault Finding

-To watch what the binding does, enter this in to the openHAB console log:set TRACE org.openhab.binding.wled
+To watch what the binding does you can enter this in to the openHAB console, `log:set TRACE org.openhab.binding.wled` which will allow you to test the same commands in a web browser to determine if it is a bug in the binding, or in the firmware for WLED.

 ## Supported Things